law-diligence-in-serving-defendant | statute of limitations defense | sufficiency of service of citation |

 Due Diligence

-diligently effected after limitations has expired, the date of service will relate back to the date of filing.
-Id.;
+service is diligently effected after limitations has expired, the date of service will relate back to the date of

-would act under the same circumstances; and (2) whether plaintiffs acted diligently up until the time
+prudent persons would act under the same circumstances; and (2) whether plaintiffs acted diligently up until

-with due diligence is a question of fact.
+acted with due diligence is a question of fact.
 Eichel, 831 S.W.2d at 43.
-Only where the plaintiff offers no valid
+Only where the plaintiff offers no

-explanation for the delay in service may the question of due diligence be answered as a matter of law.
-Id. at
+valid explanation for the delay in service may the question of due diligence be answered as a matter of law.

 Discussion